Daily Photo: 20/07/2010 – Jersey Tiger

 Cyclist seriously injured after being hit by lorry

-December 8, 2009 by Rob Powell
+December 8, 2009 By Rob Powell

 A female cyclist was left seriously injured yesterday after being hit by a lorry in Greenwich.